mrhhyu/tensorflow_fedora/README.md

 In this case,
 1. Login via an already installed old kernel
 2. Uninstall the new kernel
-3. Install the nvidia driver compatible with the new kernel
+3. Install the nvidia driver compatible with your existing CUBA and the new kernel
 4. Install the new kernel again

 Now, TensorFlow-gpu is usable and no extra setting is required.